 - Mental pain and suffering that you and your loved ones suffer after the death.

-- Pain and suffering that your loved one endured before their death.
+- Pain and suffering that your loved one consciously endured before their death.

-- Medical expenses for any end-of-life care your loved one may have had in their last days.
+- Medical expenses for any assessment, treatment and end-of-life care your loved one may have had in their last days.

 - Funeral and burial expenses.

 In some situations, you may also be able to recover punitive damages against the responsible party.
-Punitive damages can apply if a person’s willful or wanton acts killed your loved one.
+For example, punitive damages can apply if a person’s willful or wanton acts killed your loved one.
+These are not commonly awarded but could occur under some circumstances if the jury determines the case calls for penalizing the liable party for their bad behavior.

 The Process of a Wrongful Death Claim